UK finance minister says no housing boom in Britain

 Britain’s Finance Minister George Osborne told BBC television on Sunday that with the possible exception of central London, the market was not overheating.

-“In the housing market, outside the center of London ... there is not some kind of housing boom or some dramatic increases in house prices,” Osborne said.
+“In the housing market, outside the centre of London ... there is not some kind of housing boom or some dramatic increases in house prices,” Osborne said.

 “There are many many thousands of families ... who can’t begin to afford the mortgage deposits that are required to buy a home ... and I want to help them.”